SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 ### Additional information

-Refer to the detailed PubSub+ Kubernetes documentation for:
+Refer to the detailed PubSub+ Operator documentation for:
 * [Validating the deployment](docs/EventBrokerOperatorUserGuide.md#validating-the-deployment); or
 * [Troubleshooting](docs/EventBrokerOperatorUserGuide.md#troubleshooting)
 * [Modifying or Upgrading]()